ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 # Last Tango at Hyatt 48 Lex

 Emily seemed impressed with the hotel room.
-It was a nice summer evening in Manhattan, and the room felt like an airport lounge, with floor to ceiling windows and a minimalist sofa.
+It was a summer evening in Manhattan, and the room felt like an airport lounge, with floor to ceiling windows and a minimalist sofa.
 Emily sat on the bed, smiling at Drew.